ay-lab/mustache/README.md

 mustache -f ./Rao2014-GM12878-MboI-allreps-filtered.5kb.cool -r 5kb -pt 0.05 -o cooler_out.tsv
 ```

 where -f is our input file, -ch is the subject chromosome, -r is the resolution, and -o is the output file.
-If you don't specify the chromosome (-ch) for a .[m]cool file mustache will run on all chromosomes and outputs the results in the output file specified by -o.
+If you don't specify the chromosome (-ch) for a .[m]cool or .hic files mustache will run on all chromosomes and outputs the results in the output file specified by -o.

 ## Parameters